 What can you achieve with business capability mapping?

 Business capability maps offer clear lines of sight into how well any particular enterprise function is supported by IT.
 But not only do business capabilities offer faster insights into the general make-up of services and where to allocate (or re-allocate) IT resources, they accomplish the basic yet infinitely challenging task of clustering applications to reveal potential technological overlap.

 How to create a business capability map?

 It’s simpler than most people think to build a business capability map.
-By focusing always on “what a company does” rather than “how it does it”, enterprises can use templates like those offered from LeanIX to document their most critical services.
+By focusing always on “what a company does” rather than “how it does it”, enterprises can use templates like those offered by LeanIX to document their most critical services.
 Of note, most businesses are likely to already have process models in place that can be mined alongside stakeholders to speed up information.

 Tips on business capability mapping

-In most cases, according to Patrick, two to three levels of business capabilities is enough for organizations to perform application portfolio management.
+In most cases, according to Patrick, two to three levels of business capabilities are enough for organizations to perform application portfolio management.
 Anything more is likely to invite unnecessary details and generate long-winded discussions that delay progress.
 Keep it simple, do not over-complicate things, and try to leverage stakeholder buy-in by framing the advantages of business capabilities in terms of allocating IT budgets and improving the overall clarity of IT landscapes